How to extend your Wi-Fi outdoors

-It's great to be able to seamlessly connect to your Wi-Fi to devices throughout your home, but for many of you, frustration starts the moment you try to connect your Wi-Fi network to a device outside.
+It's great to be able to seamlessly connect to your Wi-Fi to devices throughout your home, but frustration often starts the moment you try to connect your Wi-Fi network to a device outside.
 You can move your router as close to your yard or front porch as your Ethernet cable will take you, but that won't always solve the problem.

 With the increasing number of outdoor smart devices like lighting, security cameras and garage door openers, you need to be able to extend your Wi-Fi beyond your home's exterior walls.
-It can be tricky, but with the right hardware, you'll be streaming video by the pool, and posting pics to social media in the yard with Wi-Fi in no time.
+It can be tricky, but with the right hardware, you'll be streaming video by the pool and posting pics to social media in the yard in no time.

 Weather-resistant devices are the most reliable